mmosad19419/Data-Warehouse-and-Dimensional-Modeling-for-Sparkify-Music-Streaming-App-using-PostgreSQL-and-Docker/README.md

 ## Docker
 Use Docker compose file to create two containers
 - Jupyter Notebook Setup
-- Initialize Postgress database sever to connect to it.
+- Initialize Postgress database server to connect to it.

 file: docker-compose.yaml